 - The online tool Agora was used in conjunction with this subject.

 Service to the community

 In tertiary education in the Netherlands, students are actively involved in shaping curricula and safeguarding their quality.
 Unlike most anglophone universities, universities in the Netherlands have a democratic structure where students have a right to vote on, for example, the yearly university budget — and may prevent changes in it.
-Though the power of democratic committees at universities was larger prior to 1997, such committees still form an integral part of university structure and, I would conjecture, are part of the reason why Dutch universities offer on average world-class quality education.
+Though the power of democratic committees at universities was larger prior to 1997, such committees still form an integral part of university structure and, in my estimation, are part of the reason why Dutch universities offer on average world-class quality education.
 During my undergraduate studies I participated in the following committees: